 The HERO12, released in 2023, was a fairly modest update.
 Keeping the larger sensor of the HERO11 (designed to facilitate shooting in. multiple aspect ratios, including vertical), the HERO12 mostly adds small but welcome improvements, like a improved battery life and support for a flat Log profile.
 It can also run for longer without overheating, which is certainly welcome.

-With the v2.00 or later firmware update you can get new features and optimize your GoPro’s performance.
-The easiest way is to use the Quick App on your smartphone or tablet and you can download the It also lets you remotely control your camera and review photos and share on the go.
+With the v2.00 or later firmware update, you can get new features and optimize your GoPro’s performance.
+The easiest way is to use the Quick App on your smartphone or tablet and download it.
+It also lets you remotely control your camera and review photos and share on the go.

 Read our GoPro HERO12 Black Review.